suchialex/CINS3002-HW04/instructions.md

   - Call the lookup function using the employees list passed as the parameter and the employee ID obtained from the input statement
   - Store the returned values in two variables
   - If the first returned variable is True,
-    - Write a statement to delete the element in the employees list at index position returned as the second value by the lookup function
+    - Write a statement to delete the element in the employees list at index position returned by the lookup function ⏩ Tutorial: 7-10b
     - Write the same statement three more times to delete the rest of the employee data elements from the list
   - Outside the if block, return the employees list
 </details>